basedcpp/basedcpp/README.md

 - 👀 I’m interested in C, C++
 - 🌱 I’m currently learning how to use Github.
 - 💞️ I’m looking to collaborate on ML/DS projects :)
-- 📫 Message me on discord!
+- 📫 Add me on Discord!
 ID: basedcpp#6611

 <!---
 basedcpp/basedcpp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.